yingqiuz/netflows/README.md

 Aso supported: `wardrop_equilibrium_affine_solve`, `wardrop_equilibrium_bpr_solve`.

-## Contributing
+## Getting involved
 We welcome all bug reports, suggestions and changes!
-If you are interested in getting involved, please refer to [Contributing](https://github.com/yingqiuz/netflows/blob/master/CONTRIBUTING.md) and [CODE_OF_CONDUCT](https://github.com/yingqiuz/netflows/blob/master/CODE_OF_CONDUCT.md) for the guidelines, fork the repository on GitHub, and create a pull request.
+If you are interested in getting involved, please refer to [CONTRIBUTING](https://github.com/yingqiuz/netflows/blob/master/CONTRIBUTING.md) and [CODE_OF_CONDUCT](https://github.com/yingqiuz/netflows/blob/master/CODE_OF_CONDUCT.md) for the guidelines, fork the repository on GitHub, and create a pull request.

 ## Reference
+\[1\] Wardrop, J. G. (1952, June).
+Some theoretical aspects of road traffic research.
+In Inst Civil Engineers Proc London/UK/.

+\[2\] Braess, D. (1968). Über ein Paradoxon aus der Verkehrsplanung.
+Unternehmensforschung, 12(1), 258-268.

+\[3\] Correa, José R., and Nicolás E. Stier-Moses.
+"Wardrop equilibria."
+Encyclopedia of Operations Research and Management Science.
+Wiley (2011).